cypik/terraform-azure-resource-group/README.md

 ## Authors
-- [Your Name]
+- This module was created by [Your Name] and can be found in [Your GitHub Repository URL].

-- [Co-author's Name, if applicable]
+If you have any questions, issues, or suggestions related to this module, please feel free to open an issue on the repository.

+Happy Terraforming!

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/opz0/terraform-azure-resource-group/blob/readme/LICENSE) file for details.
+- This project is licensed under the MIT License - see the [LICENSE](https://github.com/opz0/terraform-azure-resource-group/blob/readme/LICENSE) file for details.